peteroupc/html3dutil/doc/H3DU.Scene3D.md

  <a name='H3DU.Scene3D_H3DU.Scene3D_getAspect'></a>
 ### H3DU.Scene3D#getAspect()

-Gets the ratio of width to height for this scene (getWidth() divided by getHeight()).
+Gets the ratio of viewport width to viewport height for this scene (getWidth() divided by getHeight()).
 Note that if auto-resizing is enabled, this value may change after each call to the render() method.